How To Become An Insurance Agent In Oklahoma

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

-You may register to take your exams on the PSI Exams Oklahoma Insurance page.
+You may register to take your exams on the Prometric Exams Oklahoma Insurance page.

 Once you have completed your exams, you are now ready to apply for your license.
 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.